-For more information see World Health Organization, Guidelines for safe recreational water environments (PDF)(253 pp, 1 MB, About PDF) Exit.
+For more information see World Health Organization, Guidelines for safe recreational water environments (PDF)(253 pp, 1 MB) Exit.
 (Specifically, see Chapter 8: Algae and Cyanobacteria in Fresh Water.)

 Sign Icons created by the California Department of Public Health.
 The Environmental Health Investigations Branch of the California Department of Public Health created sign icons to represent various allowable and prohibited activities (e.g., to wash fish before eating or for pets and humans to avoid contact with cyanobacteria).
 The icons have been used to create signs with simple, clear messages.
 [See California's Examples of Icon Use ]

 [See Harmful Algal Bloom (HAB) sign from Indiana ].
 Several state government departments in Indiana collaborated on a sign which contains information on how to identify a HAB, and the effects a HAB may have on people, pets and fish, and a 4-level alert system based on water quality testing results (low risk, advisory, caution, and beach closed).

 Algae Information webpage form the Massachusetts Department of Health and Human Services.
 This webpage provides links to several resources including guidelines and fact sheets, photos to identify cyanobacterial blooms, brochures in 9 languages, a pet safety poster (English and Spanish), and links to CDC and EPA pages.

 Upper Mississippi River Harmful Algal Bloom Response Resource Manual.
 The Upper Mississippi River (UMR) HAB Work Group developed the manual for states in the UMR basin.
 The document contains example press releases from several states along the UMR (pages 23-40).